crazy-max/diun/docs/providers/kubernetes.md

 ### `namespaces`

-Array of namespaces to watch (default all namespaces).
+Array of namespaces to watchBy default, it watches all namespaces.
+You can limit monitoring to specific namespaces by listing them.
+This helps reduce scope and focus on relevant pods only.

 !!! example "File"
     ```yaml